 When a student is accused of engaging in unlawful discrimination or harassment including, but not limited to sexual misconduct in violation of the University’s Student Sexual Misconduct Policy, the following procedures will apply.
-First, the Student Conduct Advisor will refer the matter to the Office of Institutional Equity for review and investigation, if necessary.
-Next, the Office of Institutional Equity will conduct all investigations in consultation with the Student Conduct Advisor.
+First, the Student Conduct Advisor will refer the matter to the Equity, Civil Rights and Title IX Office for review and investigation, if necessary.
+Next, the Equity, Civil Rights and Title IX Office will conduct all investigations in consultation with the Student Conduct Advisor.
 If a student is found responsible for engaging in unlawful discrimination or harassment, the matter will be referred to the Student Conduct Advisor for sanctioning.
 The complainant or the responsible student then has the option to file an appeal of the sanction only consistent with the procedures outlined in Section F5-Appeals and the grounds for review outlined in the Student Sexual Misconduct Policy.

 SECTION 4.
 RESOLUTION PROCESS